 Ringneck Festival & Bird Dog Challenge

-November 8-10, 2018 will mark the 21st year of the Huron Ringneck Festival competition and the 17th year for the Bird Dog Challenge.
-Thirty teams with participants from as far away as Washington, Wisconsin, Minnesota and Nebraska compete in the event.
-If you missed out on the 2017 event mark your calendars as you won't want to miss out on the 21st Annual Huron Ringneck Festival, November 8-10, 2018.
+November 3-5, 2022, will mark the 25th year of the Huron Ringneck Festival competition and the 20th year for the Bird Dog Challenge.
+Thirty teams with participants from as far away as Washington, Wisconsin, Minnesota, and Nebraska compete in the event.
+Mark your calendars as you won't want to miss out on the 25th Annual Huron Ringneck Festival, November 3-5, 2022.

 Ringneck Festival Competitive Hunt